tanzquotient/website/docs/dev/setup.md

 ## Common steps

+First update your system:

+    sudo apt-get update
+    sudo apt-get upgrade

 ### Installation:

 We use a standard `Ubuntu 14.04.3 LTS`.

-Install the following packages with `sudo apt-get install ...`
+Install the following packages with `sudo apt-get install ...`.
+Package names can deviate depending on your Linux distribution.

-	virtualenv
-	pip
+	python-virtualenv
+	python-pip
 	mysql
 	libmysqlclient-dev
 	python-dev